 But it does have its tradeoffs.
 You should be aware that living in a consistently air-conditioned environment can do both good and not-so-good things to your body.

 1 Air conditioning boosts metabolism.
-Spending time in cold air or cold weather can cause your body to develop a greater amount of healthy, energy-burning brown fat.
+Spending time in cold air or cold weather can cause your body to develop healthy, energy-burning brown fat.
 This can happen if you spend enough time in an air-conditioned environment.

 2 Air conditioning helps you think.
 Have you ever felt like your brain was “fried” after spending too much time in extreme heat?
 I know I have.